koenrane/KR-new-site/content/do-a-cost-benefit-analysis-of-your-technology-usage.md

 1. Identify the minimal set of digital affordances required to do your job and the other necessities of life (e.g. paying bills).
 2. Cut out everything else for one month.

-The point is that these apps which are [out to get you](https://www.lesswrong.com/posts/ENBzEkoyvdakz4w5d/out-to-get-you)—they’re very good at what they do.
+The point is that these apps which are [out to get you](https://www.lesswrong.com/posts/ENBzEkoyvdakz4w5d/out-to-get-you)—they’re good at what they do.
 It’s not enough to turn off notifications and enable app timers. [_Digital Minimalism_](https://smile.amazon.com/Digital-Minimalism-Choosing-Focused-Noisy/dp/0525536515/) argues (and I mostly agree) that you have to _get out of the pond entirely_ and catch a breather.
 After the declutter, you can soberly analyze the costs and benefits of each digital activity you add back in.

 ### My declutter rules